HelenFoster/KanjiVocab/README.md

 * "Note type" is the note type you wish to scan.
 A note type can appear more than once with different options.
 * "Scan type" can be "vocab" or "text".
 A vocab scan considers the expression and reading as-is (the reading is optional).
 A text scan splits the expression with MeCab (and does not use a reading).
 * The other drop-downs let you select the expression and reading fields for each scan.
+* The checkboxes let you choose whether each scan will consider new and suspended cards.
+Words from such cards will be prioritised above dictionary words, but not counted as "known".